potmat/homebridge-google-nest-sdm/README.md

 A: Is your Apple device connected to a VPN?
 If so disconnect, remember Homekit works with your local network.
 You can also try waiting a while, I have seen the API refuse all requests for short periods as well.

+Q: I just added a Nest device to my account, but it's not showing up in Home.
+Why?

+A: You need to visit the "ONE IMPORTANT DIFFERENCE" URL again.
+Here you will choose which Nest devices to authorize, you should see your new device here.
+After you finish the process and get a new refresh token restart Homebridge, your device shoulld now be visible.